 Is P1326 a recall?

-Yes, the P1326 code is in many cases a recall for both Kia and Hyundai vehicles.
-On Kia models, it’s often just a software update while on some Hyundai vehicles, a harness will be replaced under warranty.
+Yes.
+The P1326 code is in many cases a recall for both Kia and Hyundai vehicles.
+On Kia models, it’s often just a software update, while on some Hyundai vehicles, a harness will be replaced under warranty.
+Sometimes, it could be because of a complete engine bearing failure.
 Call your dealer for more information.